muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Packed_Plain_Text.md

-For the purpose of illustration, however, the grammar of this document part treats the input *parsing unit* as if it were an ISO Latin-1 character string; or to be specific, any octets `[0x20..0x7E]` which correspond to printable ASCII characters or SPACE in the ISO Latin-1 encoding will appear as the same character literals in the grammar, while the other octets `[0..0x1F,0x7F..0xFF]` will be expressed as those integers.
+For the purpose of illustration, however, the grammar of this document part treats the input *parsing unit* as if it were an ISO Latin-1 character string; or to be specific, any octets `[0x20..0x7E]` which correspond to printable ASCII characters or SPACE in the ISO Latin-1 encoding will typically appear as the same character literals in the grammar, while the other octets `[0..0x1F,0x7F..0xFF]` will be expressed as those integers.

 Note that in any artifact examples, the format `\NN` is used to represent octets that don't correspond to printable ASCII characters or SPACE; the